zincbase/zincserver/docs/Technical overview.md

 3. Rewrite the datastore with a set of new revisions (`PUT` operation).
 4. Delete the datastore (`DELETE` operation).

 Each datastore is persisted in a single, append-only file.
-Each revision (or more precisely "revision message") is a binary block of data consisting of a header, a key and a value.
-Revisions are stored sequentially in the file, strictly ordered by time.
+Each revision (or more precisely _revision message_) is a binary block of data consisting of a header, a key and a value.
+Revisions are stored sequentially in the file, strictly ordered by commit time.

 A datastore file is internally structured like the following:
 ```